Understanding and Using Debits and Credits

 Every business transaction has a buyer and a seller.
 The business sells a product or service to a customer or client.
 Most companies use a system of double-entry bookkeeping to keep track of their transactions.
 Double-entry bookkeeping requires a recording system using debits and credits.

-In actuality, accounting transactions are recorded by making accounting journal entries.
+In reality, accounting transactions are recorded by making accounting journal entries.
 Just like everything else in accounting, there's a particular way to make an accounting journal entry when recording debits and credits.

 How to Record Debits and Credits for Asset Accounts